Price & Policy Disclosures

 Insurance: No private insurance coverage is accepted including any government payments such as Medicare.
 You can request a receipt and treatment notes that can be submitted for reimbursement.

 PrePaid Policy: Clients may choose to deposit funds into their account to prepay for their services.
 This option does provide a discount of all services of $10 per session on 30, 60, 90, and 120 minute sessions.
 This money can also be used to pay fees if you have no credits available.
 Funds are not refundable for cash unless one of two conditions occur: 1.
 Client passes away (documentation required).
 2. Client moves to an unreasonable distance from the location.
 Any balances can be placed on a gift card if needed.
-In order to qualify for a pre pay discount your must have at least the balance of the discount available on your account prior to service.
+In order to qualify for a prepay discount you must have at least the balance of the discount available on your account prior to service.
 Limit of $500 can be placed on account.

 No Call / No Show / Late Policy